 At 13, my face was a warzone.
 The friendly dermatologist swore to me that the chocolate-acne connection was purely a myth—and that the food we eat does not cause breakouts.
 Yet, with that “wisdom” in mind, plus endless treatments ranging from prescription pills to over-the-counter cleansers and creams, my pimples persisted for almost 20 years.

-Yet, when I cut back on dairy on a whim last year, all of a sudden, my chronic acne vanished.
-Contrary to what I was told as a miserably self-conscious teen, my diet definitely had an effect on my skin all along.
+Yet, when I cut back on dairy on a whim last year, all of a sudden, my chronic acne breakouts vanished.
+Contrary to what I was told as a miserably self-conscious teen, my diet definitely had an effect on my skin and acne all along.

 Some experts, like functional medical practitioner Chris Kresser, believe that antibiotics, harsh chemicals, sun exposure, and over-exfoliating may deplete these good guys.
 But luckily, multiple studies are starting to show that probiotics, used topically, can work the same magic for the skin that they do in the gut.
 Kresser writes on his blog: “Restoring beneficial bacteria through probiotic lotions or spot treatments appears to reduce skin inflammation from the outside, thus improving acne.”
 These microbes can even run interference—shielding skin cells from bad bacteria and preventing an immune reaction that could trigger flare-ups.